ros2/libyaml_vendor/libyaml_q_declaration.md

 ### Version Scheme [1.i]

 It is not stated if the library supports any kind of version policy.
 But the version increases with a new release.
-The imported version of
-`libyaml` through the `libyaml_vendor` package is fixed to the 0.18 version.

 ### Version Stability [1.ii]

-Current version of `libyaml` in [its repository](https://github.com/yaml/libyaml) is 0.24, however, for the purposes of ROS2 Quality Level analysis, the imported version of `libyaml` through the `libyaml_vendor` package is fixed to the 0.18 version.
+`libyaml` has no releases with a stable version number (>= 1.0.0).
+However, given the widespread use of the library major changes to the API seem unlikely.

 ### Public API Declaration [1.iii]